Deborah Akers

+Deborah S. Akers is a lecturer in the Department of Anthropology at the Ohio State University.
+She is primarily known as an author, writing about PTSD.

-Deborah S. Akers is an assistant professor of Cultural Applied Anthropology at Miami University, Ohio.
+Previously, she was an assistant professor of Cultural Applied Anthropology at Miami University, Ohio.

 She is both an author and researcher and currently has a segment with Talk Radio News, DC where she discusses her research findings on posttraumatic stress disorder (PTSD) and meditation and the benefits of Asian meditation techniques and holistic stress-free living.

 Early life

 Akers was born in Cincinnati, Ohio, and grew up in the Midwest.
 She earned a bachelor's degree in Arabic, a master's degree in Middle Eastern studies and anthropology, and a doctorate in anthropology from The Ohio State University.
 She was one of the first students at The Ohio State University to receive her BA in Arabic.
 Her PhD dissertation on Saudi Arabia is entitled The Tribal Concept in Urban Saudi Arabia (2001).
 Akers also holds a J.D. from Capital University Law School.

 Career

 She moved to Washington, D.C., after graduation and worked as a liaison officer with the U.S. Congress Foreign Affairs Committee on Bosnia and Iran and staff attorney and then director for oversight with the Committee on House Administration in the United States Congress for the Smithsonian and the Library of Congress.
 She has also spoken on the issue of human rights in front of the Congressional Caucus on Afghanistan.